hpssjellis/bash-on-windows-android-sdk-installation-linux-subsystem-/README.md

-# bash-install-android-sdk-auto-app-create-on-cloud9
+# bash-on-windows-android-sdk-installation-linux-subsystem
 using bash to automate the Android-SDK install specific to cloud9 and then create a debug HelloWorld App and Access webpage for Android 4.4.0 Kitkat, can also do Android versions 5.1

+Aug 6, 2016

+presently testing

-Android SDK and Java on Cloud9
+Android SDK and Java on your windows machine

 Fast steps: